RikVoorhaar/website/_posts/2021-03-13-deconvolution-part1.md

 started diving into the fascinating topic of blind deconvolution.
 This post will be the first of several, where I dive into blind deconvolution.
 In the end I will actually look at the implementation of one or two blind deconvolution methods.
-It turns out blind deconvolution is very difficicult and has a vast scope of literature associated to it.
+It turns out blind deconvolution is very difficult and has a vast scope of literature associated to it.
 Therefore I will split it up into several posts.
 This is my preliminary plan:

 - Part I: Introduction to convolution and deconvolution